chinmaya-n/ApexLambda/Readme.md

 ApexLambda is a sample example on how to use Apex for AWS Lambda with python runtime.
 I was not able to find the correct options and usage when I tried Apex (for python) based on its documentation.
 So, this sample lambda function configuration worked for me after digging into github issue pages and some guess work.
-This function returns a message with a Hello and current system time (AWS Lambda server).
+This function returns a message with a Hello and current system time (here: AWS Lambda server's).

 Apex github page: https://github.com/apex/apex